enricocid/Music-Player-GO/README.md

 - Based on nothing: it was written from scratch besides few snippets here and there;

 ### What does this cost?
 Music Player GO will always be free!
-Anyway, you can still support me by buying me a beer, an icecream or something via [PayPal](https://www.paypal.me/enricocid)
+Anyway, you can still buy me a beer, an ice cream or something via [PayPal](https://www.paypal.me/enricocid) if You really liked it! :)

 ### Dependencies used: